MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbarmenubutton-class.md

  The number of rows in the palette.

 ### Remarks
  When the menu button is set to palette mode, menu items will appear in multiple columns with only a limited number of rows.
 Call this method to obtain the number of rows.
-You can enable or disable palette mode and specify the number of rows using [CMFCToolBarMenuButton::SetMenuPaletteMode](#cmfctoolbarmenubutton__setmenupalettemode).
+You can enable or disable palette mode and specify the number of rows using [CMFCToolBarMenuButton::SetMenuPaletteMode](#setmenupalettemode).

-##  <a name="cmfctoolbarmenubutton__getpopupmenu"></a>  CMFCToolBarMenuButton::GetPopupMenu
+##  <a name="getpopupmenu"></a>  CMFCToolBarMenuButton::GetPopupMenu
  Returns a pointer to the [CMFCPopupMenu Class](../../mfc/reference/cmfcpopupmenu-class.md) object that represents the drop-down menu of the button.

 ```